News and HeadlinesDelphi Murders

 Richard Allen looked at the photos and was taking notes.
 He did not show any visible emotion.

-Special Judge Fran Gull took a longer recess to allow the jury to break after "tough morning."
+Special Judge Fran Gull took a longer recess to allow the jury to break after a "tough morning."

-Court procedings resumed at 1 p.m.
+Court proceedings resumed at 1 p.m.

 During a heated cross-exam between defense attorney Brad Rozzi and Jason Page, Rozzi asked several questions regarding the unspent bullet.
-That bullet is one of the main pieces of evidence investigators say ties Allen to the crime.

 Rozzi asked why there weren't more photos taken of the bullet on the ground and why there are no pictures of the bullet while it was being removed from the ground, and after it was removed from the scene.